 [Section 155AB inserted by No. 35 of 2012 s.
 27.]

-156. Compulsory voting
+156. Elector’s duty to vote; penalty and infringement notices, offences etc. for not voting

 (1) It shall be the duty of every elector to record his vote at any election for the region or district for which he is enrolled unless he is prevented from doing so by absence from the State, or by illness or infirmity, or any physical incapacity on the day of the election.

 (2) As soon as practicable after the election the Electoral Commissioner shall ensure that there is prepared a list of the names and addresses of the electors enrolled for the region or district who did not vote at the election.